 Be sure to safeguard not only the areas where these items are stored, but the bathroom garbage as well.

 Common Household Objects & Toys

 Some popular household items and children’s toys can also pose a threat to your dog’s health, including:

 Give your dog their own toys and safe things to chew on so they’re not as tempted to go exploring.
 Dogs have a natural scavenging instinct, so providing them with plenty of enrichment activities (like a snuffle mat) can also help safely direct their energy.

 Unfortunately, some of the most beautiful and common household plants can also be the most deadly to your furry friend if ingested!

+The following is a non-exhaustive list of plants that can be toxic to dogs.
 If you have any of the following plants in your home, be sure to keep them out of reach from your dog or cat:

 - Snake Plants

 Remember that plant-based substances such as tobacco and cannabis products are also dangerous for dogs and should be kept away from them.
 Cocoa mulch (commonly used outdoors) is also poisonous for dogs if eaten.
 To learn more about safe plants for your dog, check out our Safe Houseplants for Pets blog!